Analytical description of the survival probability of coherent states in regular regimes: Approximation of the sum by an integral for the -th component of the survival probability

 \section{Approximation of the sum by an integral for the $p$-th component of the survival probability}

-Here we approximate the sum appearing in the the $p$-th component of the $SP$ [Eq.~(\ref{SPppp})] by an integral.
-Using our assumption for the principal spectrum (\ref{principalspectrum}), we write the differences between consecutive frequencies $\Delta\omega_k^{(p)}=\omega_{k+1}^{(p)}-\omega_{k}^{(p)}$ as
+Here, we approximate the sum appearing in the the $p$-th component of the $SP$ (\ref{SPppp}) by an integral.
+Using our assumption for the principal spectrum (\ref{principalspectrum}), we write the differences between consecutive frequencies as $\Delta\omega_k^{(p)}=\omega_{k+1}^{(p)}-\omega_{k}^{(p)} =2\, p\, e_2$ and arrive at